intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

   * Vendor claims they can do [x]?
 Gonna need a demo, proof-of-concept, talk to one of their customers.
   * Job applicant claims they've done [z]?
 Always check their references.
 * A kinder gentle version of this rule might be "Inspect what you expect"
+* Also see Jethro Leroy Gibb, NCIS, Rule #3

 002 - "Never share something with someone, unless you expect them to act on it"